IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 In addition to the claims provided in [RFC8414], Authorization Servers should provide the following claim:

-- *access_token_format (optional)*:  JSON string defining the format of the access token as provided by the Authorization Server.
-This allows Resource Servers to learn about methods of verification.
-Authorization Servers supporting the JWT Token Option shall set this claim value to "ihe-jwt".
-Authorization Servers supporting the SAML Token Option shall set this claim value to "ihe-saml".
-Authorization Servers providing tokens that are non-parsable shall set this value to "opaque".
-Authorization Servers supporting access tokens in other structured formats may use alternative format identifiers.
+- *access_token_format* (optional): JSON Array defining the format of the access tokens provided by the Authorization Server.
+This allows Authorization Clients and Resource Servers to learn about the available access token types which may be requested in the Get Access Token transaction (see Section [3.71.4.1.2.1](#3714121-client-credential-grant-type) and [3.71.4.1.2.2](#3714122-authorization-code-grant-type)).

 ##### 3.103.4.2.3 Expected Actions